-Plasma exchange (or plasmapheresis) is a process carried out to ‘thin’ the blood if high levels of IgM are making it thick.
-The procedure can take 2–4 hours and is not painful.
+Plasma exchange (or plasmapheresis) is a process carried out to thin the blood if high levels of abnormal IgM are making it thick.
+The procedure can take a few hours and is not painful.

 You will lie on a bed with a plastic tube (cannula) placed in each arm.
-The cannula is connected to a machine called a cell separator, which your blood is circulated through a small amount at a time.
+The cannula is connected by a tube to a machine called a cell separator.
+Your blood is circulated through the cell separator a small amount at a time.
 This machine separates the plasma (which contains the IgM protein) from the blood cells.
 The normal blood cells, along with a plasma substitute (for the plasma that is removed), are then returned to your body through the drip in your other arm.

 New treatments for WM are being researched all the time.
-Your doctor may invite you to take part in a clinical trial to compare a new treatment against the best available standard treatment.
+Your doctor may invite you to take part in a clinical trial to compare a new treatment against the current treatment.

 Once your course of treatment has finished, you will continue to have regular blood tests and check-ups.
 If you feel unwell at any time between these appointments, it is important to let your doctor know as soon as possible.

 Everyone has their own way of dealing with their illness and the different emotions they experience.
-You may find it helpful to talk things over with family and friends or your doctor or nurse.
+You may find it helpful totalk with family and friends or your doctor or nurse.

 You can also contact our cancer support specialists, or the organisations listed below, for more information and support.

-The IWMF is an international support group for people with WM.
+The International Waldenström’s Macroglobulinemia Foundation (IWMF) is an international support group for people with WM.

-Lymphoma Association gives emotional support, advice and information on all aspects of non-Hodgkin lymphoma.
-Has a national network of people with lymphoma and local groups.
+The Lymphoma Association gives emotional support, advice and information on all aspects of non-Hodgkin lymphoma.
+It has a national network of people with lymphoma and local groups.

 Leukaemia & Lymphoma Research provides written information on WM.